 Rosalie

-The all-female trio Rosalie has been playing around St. Augustine for only about a year, yet these three musicians have known each other for many more years.
-As each of them pursued solo careers and various projects with countless musicians around the music scene, Rosalie is casting a large shadow around the downtown area.
+The all-female trio Rosalie is comprised of musicians who have known each other for years.
+Each of them pursued solo careers and various projects with countless musicians around the music scene.

-Combining rock and roll, Americana, folk, blues, and bluegrass, the ensemble covers a multitude of well-known cover songs from Nancy Sinatra's "These Boots are Made for Walking" to The White Stripes "Seven Nation Army".
-The trio is known for their musical diversity and technical precision, landing them in the realm of St. Augustine staple bands.
+Combining rock and roll, Americana, folk, blues, and bluegrass, the ensemble covers a multitude of well-known cover songs from Nancy Sinatra's "These Boots are Made for Walking" to The White Stripes "Seven Nation Army."
+The trio is known for their musical diversity and technical precision, landing them a label as one of St. Augustine's staple bands.

 Audiences can find each of ladies playing solo performances around town, but when they come together to form Rosalie there is nothing stopping them from throwing drumsticks in the air, stomping holes through stages, and making the largest sound three petite women can possibly achieve.